-Our Board oversees and monitors enterprise risk in support of our long-term financial strategies and objectives.
+Our Board oversees and monitors enterprise risk to support our long-term financial strategies and objectives.
 Executive management has day-to-day responsibility for the risk management of our operations.
 Our Chief Risk Officer is responsible for risk management in support of executive management.
 Our risk management framework is reviewed and approved at least annually to align with our risk profile.

-We expect our liquidity needs, including our anticipated

-insurance obligations and operating and capital expenditure needs, will be met by funds generated from underwriting activities and investment income, as well as by our balance of cash, short-term investments, proceeds on the sale or maturity of our investments, and our credit facilities, for the next 12 months, at a minimum.
+We expect our liquidity needs, including anticipated insurance obligations, operating and capital expenditure needs, will be met by cash flow available from underwriting activities and investment income, cash and proceeds from liquid investments.